 “We get a full range of guys through the door, some say the club saved their lives, some say they just needed to be part of something.

 “It becomes a brotherhood, you form really strong bonds.
 It’s such a unique organisation, it really is a privilege to be part of it.”

 The group is open to any men over the age of 18, not just those with mental health issues.
 There is no referral, no signing in, no registration and no charge.
-For more information click here.
+For more information and to find your local club, head to the website here.

 Also published on Medium.